 Do you want to help make a difference in building America’s infrastructure?

 Since 1953, Miller Pipeline has been a leader in building and maintaining America’s infrastructure as a premier underground pipeline construction and repair contractor.
 Our workforce is made up of highly trained and skilled employees totaling over 3,500 with office locations in 20 states.
 While continually investing in gas infrastructure programs, Miller Pipeline’s revenues have continued to grow year over year.
 Do you want to learn more about what we do?
-Click Who We Are or Frequently Asked Questions so you can get to know us better!
+Click Who We Are or Frequently Asked Questions.

 Thinking about joining our team and building a career here?
 There is no better time than now!

 - Growth opportunities for career advancement (Grow Here at Miller Pipeline);

 - A team-oriented atmosphere centered around our core values of Safety, Quality, Commitment, and Reputation (Our Core Values);

 - Employee recognition programs, Employee Care Fund, and more (also see Annual Company Picnics).